 The KU Center for Health Informatics selects applicants who, in the judgment of the Student Admission and Progression Committee, demonstrate the academic achievement, integrity and motivation necessary for successful leadership in interprofessional health informatics.
 The Committee looks for applicants who will contribute academic, nonacademic and socioeconomic diversity to the class.
 Health care experience is beneficial but not required.

-You must meet the following requirements to be eligible for admission to the graduate certificate in health informatics program:
+You must meet the following requirements to be eligible for admission to master’s degree program:

 We do not require that applicants complete the GRE.